The Act at Ovalhouse

 The brilliance of The Act is that, even though it is a political satire, at its core it is far more personal.
 It is a funny, realistic and moving exploration of what it is like to live in fear of what you are and who you love.
 It is not only an extremely enjoyable play, but also a highly important one.

-The Act is on at Ovalhouse Theatre until 26th October 2013, for further information or to book visit here.
+The Act is on at Ovalhouse Theatre until 26th October 2013.
+For further information or to book visit the theatre’s website here.